-• Highspeed Hayward (Fiber Optic) \$5,490,000 • CAD Enterprise Upgrade \$400,000 ٠ Network Server Replacement Project \$262,000 • Network Infrastructure Replacement \$588,000
+Highspeed Hayward (Fiber Optic Grant Program) \$3,382,000 Computer Aided Dispatch (CAD) Enterprise Upgrade \$400,000 Network Server Replacement Project \$262,000 Network Infrastructure Replacement \$588,000

-\$2,745,000 provided by an EDA Grant and \$2,108,000 through right of way contribution valuation.
+\$2,745,000 provided by an EDA Grant

-Successful implementation of projects within this fund is wholly dependent on the assessment of Information Technology charges on supported departments, and possible transfers from the General Fund.
+Successful implementation of projects within this fund are wholly dependent on the assessment of Information Technology charges on supported departments, and possible transfers from the General Fund.

-Fleet
+Fleet:

-Fleet has two funds; one for General Fund vehicles and one for Enterprise vehicles.
+Fleet has two funds: one for General Fund vehicles and one for Enterprise vehicles.
 FY 2018 expenditures are as follows:

-General Fund :
+General Fund:

 Fire Department Vehicles \$1,055,000

 Police Department Vehicles \$1,050,000

 Other General Fund Vehicles \$1,199,000

 Enterprise Fund:

-Sewer Division \$4400,000
+Sewer Division \$44,000

-Water Division \$1,700,000
+Water Division \$51,000

-Stormwater Division \$ 51,000
+Stormwater Division \$289,000

-Airport \$ 150,000
+Airport \$150,000

 Staff is committed to ensuring that the City's fleet of vehicles reflects Council's "green" priority.
 To that end, staff has thoroughly evaluated and is incorporating (where possible) the use of "green" technology into vehicle purchases.
 Furthermore, staff has been critically assessing the needed amount of fleet vehicles, reducing vehicles, and determining which vehicles are non-essential and thus have been or can be removed from the City's fleet and not replaced.
-The Primary identified funding source is internal service charges.
+The primary identified funding source is internal service charges.

-Identified Capital Needs
+Identified and Unfunded Capital Needs:

 The last section of the CIP is Identified and Unfunded Capital Needs.
 As funding becomes available, some projects on this list move to funded areas.
-For example, in FY 2016 due to the passage of Measure C and Measure BB, improvements to Fire Stations 1-6, Fire Training Center, the construction of the 21st Century Library and Community Learning Center, and \$1 million per year for paving improvements were moved from the unfunded list to funded projects.
+For example, in FY 2016, due to the passage of Measure C and Measure BB, improvements to Fire Stations 1-6, Fire Training Center, the construction of the 21st Century Library and Community Learning Center, and \$1 million per year for paving improvements were moved from the unfunded list to funded projects.